doordeck/docs/source/includes/_operations.md

 role | false | Should be either ADMIN or USER start | false | Unix timestamp of when the user should be active from, null or unset to start immediately end | false | Unix timestamp of when the user should expire, null or unset for never expires

+After the request has been signed with user's private key, it should be sent to the execute endpoint.

 ## Revoke Access To A Lock